aazuspan/leaflet-feature-legend/README.md

 # leaflet-feature-legend
-A Leaflet plugin for creating feature legends.
+A Leaflet plugin for creating legends of features.

 ### Example
 ```